collin80/SavvyCAN/docs/source/sniffer.rst

 Advanced Options
 ==================

-All of the above was valid if you do not check any of the three checkboxes.
+All of the above was valid if you do not check any of the four checkboxes.
 With the checkboxes unchecked this window is very close to cansniffer on the command line.
 But, what fun is that?
 These checkboxes modify the way the window works in a variety of ways.